-- Subsection (6) does not apply in respect of information in (7) relation to a local government if - the information is prescribed as information that is confidential but that may be available for inspection if the local government so resolves; and - the local government has resolved that the information is (b) to be available for inspection. - (8) A person's right to inspect information referred to in section 5.94 does not extend to the inspection of information referred to in paragraph (m) of that section if the information is information that has been omitted by regulations made under section 4.38 from the electoral roll for the protection of an elector or his or her family.
+- the information is prescribed as information that is confidential but that may be available for inspection if the local government so resolves; and - the local government has resolved that the information is (b) to be available for inspection. - A person's right to inspect information referred to in (8) section 5.94 does not extend to the inspection of information referred to in paragraph (m) of that section if the information is information that has been omitted by regulations made under section 4.38 from the electoral roll for the protection of an elector or his or her family.